Submitting New and Revised Program and Course Proposals to the SCAA

 - Changes to the offering/schedule type (i.e., lecture, lab, etc.)

 - Pre- and Co-requisite changes

 - The primary/default grade, and all additional grading methods are changing

 - Existing courses replacing inactivated courses

 - Changes to the description that do not require a new course proposal to be submitted

 Any proposal submitted on or after January 16, 2015 will be processed for the 2016-2017 Academic Year.

 For questions regarding submission deadlines, contact: Dr. Amy Giddings, SCAA Chair at firstname.lastname@example.org.

 What is CourseLeaf?

-You can think of CourseLeaf as a “beta” version of next year’s university catalogue.
+CourseLeaf is the content management system used to create the university catalog.
 It is a system for uploading, editing and finalizing changes to a course or program.